danjdrennan/stat618-project/README.md

 # STAT 618 Project
 ## Implementing Vecchia-Approximated Deep Gaussian Processes

+## Description

-Implements a Vecchia approximated deep Gaussian process (DGP; Sauer, 2022).
+The code in this repo implements a Vecchia approximated deep Gaussian process (DGP; Sauer, 2022).
 The DGP was first proposed by Damianou and Lawrence (2013; AISTATS).
 Vecchia approximations originated as a composite likelihood technique (Vecchia, 1988), and recent work has developed rich theory around using the technique for modeling in computer experiments and spatial statistics (Katzfuss and Guinness, 2021).

 I give a `pytorch`-based implementation of the model.
 An `R` package by Annie Sauer is available on [CRAN](https://cran.r-project.org/web/packages/deepgp/vignettes/deepgp.html).